Techcyte/devkit/docs/guides/container-hosting-service/index.md

 ### 1: Upload your Docker image

-* **Visit the External Container Service page**: From your worklist view, select the External Container Service from the menu dropdown
+* **Visit the Container Hosting Service page**: From your worklist view, select the Container Hosting Service from the menu dropdown

   ![](images/image10.png)